wrf/heteropecilly/README.md

 `blast_to_align_pairs.py -b simion2017_taxa/hsapiens_vs_uniprot_blastp.tab -q simion2017_taxa/Homo_sapiens.fasta.nogaps -s human_uniprot.fasta -r simion2017_taxa/Homo_sapiens.fasta -p hp_by_site_w_const.tab`

 This requires `mafft`, though could be modified to run another aligner.

+Just as above, where an additional fasta line is generated for each alignment to show the heteropecilly scores, this can be used to show the difference in log-likelihood from `RAxML` using the `-l` option.
+This assumes that the relevant trees are the first two columns, and converts the difference into a hexadecimal value at each position, where no difference is 8, 9-f favor topology 1 and 0-7 favor topology 2.

+`blast_to_align_pairs.py -b simion2017_taxa/hsapiens_vs_uniprot_blastp.tab -q simion2017_taxa/Homo_sapiens.fasta.nogaps -s human_uniprot.fasta -r simion2017_taxa/Homo_sapiens.fasta -l RAxML_perSiteLLs.simion2017_97sp_401632pos_1719genes.tab`

 ## alignment_pair_stats.py ##
 After using the above scripts, summary information about each alignment can be determined and printed into a tabular format.